IP Subnet Calculator

 PrefixTypical UseAvailable Subnets

-/56Small site assignment (home, small office)256 /64 subnets
+/56Small site (home, small office)256 /64 subnets

-/48Typical organization assignment65,536 /64 subnets
+/48Typical organization65,536 /64 subnets

-/127Point-to-point links (like IPv4 /30)2 addresses total
+/127Point-to-point links2 addresses total

-IPv6 Subnet Planning Differences
+IPv6 vs IPv4 Planning Differences

-• Standard /64 subnets – Almost all endpoints use /64 regardless of host count
+• Standard /64 subnets: Almost all endpoints use /64 regardless of host count

-• No NAT – Each device gets a public address, simplifying subnetting
+• No NAT: Each device gets a public address, simplifying subnetting